jovertki/jovertki/README.md

 ## ABOUT

-Java developer with **5+** **years** of commercial experience, working in teams ranging from 2 to 30members, both remotely and on-site.
-Contributed to projects of various scales - from internal business tools to large B2C products.
-Built full development cycles: from requirements analysis and API design to CI/CD pipelines and production monitoring.
-Led cross-team feature development and participated in architectural decisions and process improvements.
-Experienced in developing and optimizing **high-load,** low-latency, high-performance applications for real-time processing at scale.In addition to core Java/backend knowledge I have hands-on experience in Python and frontend
+Java developer with **5+ years** of commercial experience, working in teams of 4-30 members, both remotely and on-site in top-1 CIS tech company and in major international bank (5+ countries including US).
+Contributed to projects of various scales — from internal business tools to large B2C products.
+Participated in all development cycle stages: from requirements analysis and API design to CI/CD pipelines and production monitoring.
+Led cross-team feature development and contributed to architectural decisions and process improvements.
+Experienced in developing and optimizing **high-load**, low-latency, high-performance applications for real-time processing at scale.

-development with Thymeleaf.
-My hobby is teaching Java and mentoring interns and juniors (2+years).
+Also experienced in python, template-based frontend and mentoring.

 ## SKILLS